 New York Eye & Ear Control

-Michael Snow, the Toronto based film maker and pianist and catalyst for free improvisational performers everywhere; painter, sculptor and record producer, and the pride of Canada, used the image of pianist-composer Carla Bley as the inspiration for ah art film, NY EYE & EAR CONTROL.
-For his sound track, he assembled a group of ESP artists in his loft, and recorded them on July 17, 1964.
+Michael Snow, the Toronto-based filmmaker and pianist and catalyst for free improvisational performers everywhere; painter, sculptor and record producer, and the pride of Canada, used the image of pianist-composer Carla Bley as the inspiration for this art film, and for his soundtrack, he assembled a group of ESP artists in his loft and recorded them on July 17, 1964.

 Albert Ayler: tenor sax

 Don Cherry: trumpet, cornet

 Roswell Rudd: trombone

 Sunny Murray: drums